openedx/edx-platform/docs/en_us/course_authors/source/creating_content/create_problem.rst

 ===============

 This setting defines when the problem shows the answer to the student.
-This setting has seven options.
+This setting has the following options.

 +-------------------+--------------------------------------+
 | **Always**        | Always show the answer when the      |